jclehner/tc7200/README.md

 # Technicolor TC7200.20 / TC7200.U

+**This information is from 2016, and might be outdated, but some of this stuff applies to current devices as well**

 Random notes on the firmware of the Technicolor cable modem we've all learned to hate.